 The dense tropical rainforests of Peninsular Malaysia are home to three enigmatic and beautiful big cats – Malayan Tiger (Panthera tigris jacksoni), Leopard (Panthera pardus) and Clouded Leopard (Neofelis nebulosa).
 All three are globally threatened with extinction; classified by the IUCN Red List as ‘Endangered’, ‘Near threatened’ and ‘Vulnerable’ respectively.
 While much research has been carried out in Malaysia in order to improve our knowledge of the largest and most threatened of these cats – the Tiger, to date there have been few studies focused specifically on either Leopard or Clouded Leopard in Peninsular Malaysia.
 Consequently, very little is known about their regional conservation status in Malaysia or basic ecological information.

 Many studies have employed camera traps to individually identify tigers using their unique stripe patterns.
 However, unlike anywhere else in the world, the population of leopards in Malaysia is almost entirely composed of individuals with black coats.
 Whilst they still possess the spots and rosette patterns that ‘yellow’ leopards elsewhere around the world display so vividly, these are masked by the uniform black colouration of their coat.
 Conventional camera traps that rely on a flash to illuminate the subject are unable to show these patterns in their photographs.
 However, by using a strictly infrared flash, the patterns hidden within the coat are revealed.
-With this new technique we can now begin to undertake research to finally understand more about these big cats (for further discussion, see this Mongabay article).
+With this new technique we could now begin to undertake research to finally understand more about these big cats (for further discussion, see this Mongabay article).

-Project Black Cloud focuses on these melanistic leopards and clouded leopards.
-We have deployed double-sided camera trap stations over an area of roughly 150km2 in the Kenyir Wildlife Corridor.
-From the data collected, we aim to determine the density of both species’s populations in the corridor.
+Project Black Cloud focused on these melanistic leopards and clouded leopards.
+We deployed double-sided camera trap stations over an area of roughly 150km2 in the Kenyir Wildlife Corridor.
+From the data collected, we determined the density of both species’s populations in the corridor.
 Other information may include how the highway that bisects the corridor affects these animals, and whether their activity patterns are correlated with any potential prey species.